- Workshops & Courses

 - Contact Us

 SEI online courses cover the same topics as the face-to-face workshops of the similar name, but do not include a hands-on component.
 You can log on at any time, 24 hours a day, 7 days a week for the full duration of the specified course.
 You will generally need between 10-20 hrs/week to complete the lesson materials and graded activities.
 The earlier lessons generally take less time than the later lessons.
 Students can access the course anytime, from any computer with an internet connection (see computer requirements below).
+There are no specific times that you need to log on, the course is self paced but you must finish all graded materials by the end date of the course.
+The live instructors are there to give feedback, grade your work and you can contact them with questions on the forum discussion boards, or by email.

 These courses include interactive activities, power points, readings and quizzes, and exercises and homework to test student comprehension.
 There is also a forum where students can post questions to the instructors and network between each other.
 Online courses last six (6) weeks and will end on the Sunday night of the last week.
 All graded course activities (e.g., quizzes, forum discussion assignments, any other assignments with a score) need to be completed within these 6 weeks, with a 70% or better cumulative grade, to pass and receive a Record of Completion.
 After the course end-date, you will have two additional weeks for instructorless review-only time.
 During this time you will not be able to complete any graded activities.
 However, this is an ideal time to finish saving and reviewing any course materials of particular interest.